sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 ## Introduction

 Whoooo boy.
-This one was a real challenge for me, an amatuer computer engineer.
+This one was a real challenge for me, an amateur computer engineer.
 As I was working through the issues in the [IRQ Mistake]({{<iref "irq-mistake" >}}), I realized that the real issue was much deeper than I had expected.